 Saint Omer is about half an hour from Calais which makes it a great last stop on your way home to shop for supplies.
 But en route from Lens, make a stop at Bethune and discover the pretty town and Chef Marc Meurin’s fabulous hotel and Michelin starred restaurant.
 The sweet-toothed chef also has a sweet shop that would make Willy Wonka do cartwheels.
 Chef Meurin also offers cooking lessons.
 Even I, “Flop Chef”, learned how to create something marvellous!
 And he has a great, informal restaurant called Le Jardin d’Alice which the locals love.

 Back to Saint Omer.
 It’s a quintessential French market town that has a massive historic footprint.
-Thomas a Becket AKA Saint Thomas Becket took refuge from Henry II of England in there in 1165.
+Thomas a Becket AKA Saint Thomas Becket took refuge from Henry II of England there in 1165.
 Centuries later, three of America’s Founding Fathers, Daniel, Charles and John Carroll, studied at the Jesuit Chapel.

 Markets, Shakespeare and Flemish cafes